MicrosoftDocs/azure-management-docs/articles/azure-arc/servers/arc-explicit-proxy.md

 ## Troubleshooting

 To verify that traffic is successfully being proxied via your Azure Firewall Explicit Proxy, you should first ensure that the Explicit proxy is accessible and working as expected from your network.
-This can be done by running the following command: `curl -x <proxy IP> <target FQDN>`
+To do so, run the following command: `curl -x <proxy IP> <target FQDN>`

 Additionally, you can view the Azure Firewall Application Rule Logs to verify traffic.
-Explicit proxy relies on Application rules, so all the logs will be available at *AZFWApplicationRules* table, as in this example:
+Explicit proxy relies on Application rules, so all the logs are available at *AZFWApplicationRules* table, as in this example:

 :::image type="content" source="media/arc-explicit-proxy/arc-explicit-proxy-troubleshooting.png" alt-text="Screenshot of the application rules table highlighting source IP, source port, destination port, and FQDN.":::

 ## Azure Firewall Costs

 Azure Firewall pricing is based on deployment hours and total data processed.
-Additional details on pricing for Azure Firewall can be found on the [Azure Firewall Pricing Page](https://azure.microsoft.com/en-us/pricing/details/azure-firewall/?msockid=1c55508c2bbf693b0bf545c52ad26864).
+Details on pricing for Azure Firewall can be found on the [Azure Firewall Pricing Page](https://azure.microsoft.com/pricing/details/azure-firewall/?msockid=1c55508c2bbf693b0bf545c52ad26864).

 ## Integration with Private Link

-You can use this solution in conjunction with [Azure Private Link for Arc-enabled Kubernetes (Public Preview)](/azure/azure-arc/kubernetes/private-link).
+You can use this solution with [Azure Private Link for Arc-enabled Kubernetes (Public Preview)](/azure/azure-arc/kubernetes/private-link).
 If you’d like to use these two solutions together, it’s recommended to specify available for Azure Arc-enabled servers.
-This way, traffic to Arc endpoints that support Private Link will bypass the Explicit Proxy and have their traffic routed directly to the relevant Private Endpoint, while traffic to endpoints that don’t support Private Link will route via the Explicit Proxy.
+This way, traffic to Arc endpoints that support Private Link bypasses the Explicit Proxy and have their traffic routed directly to the relevant Private Endpoint, while traffic to endpoints that don’t support Private Link will route via the Explicit Proxy.

-## Additional resources
+## More resources

 - [Azure Firewall Explicit proxy (preview)](/azure/firewall/explicit-proxy)